Shogakukan Manga Award: Categories

+Until 2022, the award categories were:

-Each winning work will be honored with a bronze statuette, a certificate and a prize of 1 million yen (about US$7,500).
+Each winning work will be honored with a bronze statuette called "Minori", designed by Shigeru Nakano; a certificate, and a prize of 1 million yen (about US$7,500).
 Special awards are also occasionally given out for outstanding work, lifetime achievement, and so forth.

 Recipients

 The laureates were awarded for comics published during the years listed in the table.
 However, the laureates were not presented and the prizes were not given out until the beginning of the following year.
 The prizes are often referred to by the numbers listed below instead of the years.
+Since the 69th edition, the nominees are not divided into categories.